Top 8 Tools for Remote Work and Collaboration

 Anatoliy, Account Manager:

 “Great tool to stay tuned about things happening in the company, share your project news and achievements with your colleagues, join corporate challenges like #sigmacooking, initiate contests, and share some useful materials with your colleagues.
-Staying tuned is always essential, especially for big companies with offices in different cities and countries, especially now when everyone works remotely.
+Staying tuned is always essential, and especially for big companies with offices in different cities and countries, especially now when everyone works remotely.
 Workplace is definitely one of the most convenient tools enabling this.”